-J. Work Permits - If you are under eighteen years of age and have accepted employment, you must obtain a work permit.
-Applications and all necessary information may be obtained in the Administrative Offices.
-Your parent/ guardian must accompany you to sign the application.
-Please bring with you your birth certificate or other official state ID.
+J. Work Permits - If a student is under eighteen years of age and has accepted employment, the student must obtain a work permit.
+Applications may be obtained in the Central Administrative Offices. -A parent/ guardian must accompany the student to sign the application.
+Please bring a birth certificate or other official state ID.